Rohit Sharma is batting as though he's half asleep: Ian Chappell

-Former Australia skipper says it’s annoying to see India's middle order batsman not playing to potential in the ongoing Test series against Australia
+Former Australia skipper Ian Chappell says it’s annoying to see India's middle order batsman from Mumbai not playing to potential in the ongoing Test series against Australia

 Nothing excites former cricketers more than seeing a highly talented player with a bright future.
 And nothing is more frustrating than seeing a player not living up to his potential.